revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/09-Services.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The most common way to inject a dependency is to declare it in a **class constructor**.
-When Angular creates a new instance of a component, directive, or pipe class, it determines which services or other dependencies that class needs by looking at the constructor parameter types.
+The most common way to inject a dependency is to declare it in a **class constructor**.When Angular creates a new instance of a component, directive, or pipe class, it determines which services or other dependencies that class needs by looking at the constructor parameter types.

 ```ts
 @Component({ … })